 Hardware and Manual Testing

-The manual testing will involve simply running the game manually instead of having automated tests complete the game.
-Manual Testing will be heavily used during compatibility testing to verify that each form works as we expect in each web browser.
-Manual Testing will include verifying the data that oTree produces every time a session is run, this will be the least tested part of the entire program as it simply loads data from a database which I don’t have much control of as oTree by design puts all the data inside the database by design without me as a user specifying every single round that I want to store the data.
+Manual testing involves running the game manually instead.
+Manual Testing is used during compatibility testing to verify that each form in each web browser works as expected.
+Manual Testing will include verifying the data produced by oTree every time a session is run, this will be the least tested part of the entire program as it simply loads data from a database which I don’t have much control of as oTree by design automatically puts the data into the database.

 Hardware testing will be conducted to see how the server performs under load.
-To put strain on the server I will conduct tests with automated testing and a substantial number of participants.
-Doing this will mimic how the server will behave when so many participants are all on the server playing each game all at once.
-It’s here that major changes to the amount of resources the server has available will be documented.
-No other hardware testing is required here, as I have no good means of backing up the database that will contain the data for all the sessions on a separate machine to the server, hence testing of the backup solutions will be restricted to getting any backups stored on the server itself.
+To put strain on the server the game is run with aa number of participants that would far exceed the usual number playing the game which is less than 10.

 Test 1: The Frequency of Outbreaks

-The first iteration of the biosecurity game took an average of everyone’s protection and then generated a random number, and if the random number was higher than this, then an outbreak would occur.
-However, in this iteration, we now take a joint probability, this meant that calibration was needed to see the frequency of outbreaks and how participants would fare in different conditions depending on how they decided to play.
-In an ideal game where everyone was cooperative, there would be at least 3-5 outbreaks with participants gaining a profit.
-In contrast, if participants weren’t cooperating then there would be at least 8-15 outbreaks depending on how uncooperative they were and a loss from the starting amount of $25, with the potential of a small bankruptcy (up to $10 in debt).
+The frequency of outbreaks in the game is determined randomly by the joint probability of protection.
 This test involved changing the maximum amount of protection against biosecurity threats a player could provide in each round and the probability coefficient, or the minimum probability that a player is not the source of the outbreak.
-Before describing how I conducted the test, one should know how an outbreak is determined, and what happens when an outbreak occurs.
+The determination of the probability of an outbreak is described in the following section.

 How an Outbreak is Determined